 Some reviewers have complained about a handle bias in the weight but that isn’t really an issue.
 Fatigue shouldn’t be a problem when using a folder anyway – knives like this are light enough that weight bias isn’t an important factor, and in any case, it’s not that far out of balance.

 Blade: Looking at the blade you can tell right away it’s a Spyderco.
 The cutting edge is a fraction over three inches long and has slightly more belly than most Spydercos; it also has a full flat grind, so it takes an extremely good edge.
-The blade material is S30V, one of the most popular stainless steels.
+The blade material is S30V, one of the most popular stainless steel.

 It gives excellent purchase, even if you’re wearing gloves, and of course, it’s just as easy to use with either hand.
 Once it’s out the Spyderco compression lock holds it in place.
 This really an incredibly strong compression; a substantial tab locks into the tank, and the chances of it ever failing are basically zero.
 The lockup is extremely positive, too; there’s no movement in the blade at all.

 Carriage: This knife also offers some good carriage options.
 It comes with a large belt clip, held on by three screws.
 The handle has four sets of tapped holes to let you fit the clip for tip-up or down carry on both sides.

 There’s also a large lanyard at the butt end, and this has been enlarged from the Paramilitary.
-It’s now big enough to easily take two thicknesses of 550 cord and has a stainless steel liners to eliminate wear on the handle.
+It’s now big enough to easily take two thicknesses of 550 cord and has stainless steel liners to eliminate wear on the handle.